-The Expected Family Contribution, or FAFSA EFC, is one of the most important indicators of whether you’ll receive financial aid.
-So when you complete the FAFSA form and learn yours, you’re likely to want to know: what is a good EFC number?
+The Expected Family Contribution, or FAFSA EFC, is one of the most important indicators of whether or not you’ll receive financial aid.
+So when you complete the FAFSA form and learn yours, you’re likely to want to know: What is a good EFC number?

-Assuming a "good EFC" is one which results in more financial aid, there is not one magic threshold to aim for.
+Assuming a "good EFC" is one which results in more financial aid, there is not one magic threshold.
 When it comes to your EFC, what’s good for one family might not be good for another.
 And what's good at one college may not be good at another college.

-For example, a student with an EFC of 14,500 applies to a college which is not generous with financial need-based aid.
+For example, a student with an EFC of $14,500 applies to a college that is not generous with financial need-based aid.
 After aid, the tuition fees and living expenses are still too high for the family to afford.

 That same student could apply to a school that meets full financial need and receive all of the need-based financial aid they need to make their college education possible and cover their expenses.

 On the other end of the spectrum, another student with an EFC of $49,900 is lucky that his family has set aside money over the years so that he can pay over $50,000 per year for school.
 He is able to close the remaining gap in cost by working on campus during school.